Eight8-7020/multi/README.md

 -------------

  ### Editing the configuration ###
- Type `vim config.json` in the command prompt and hit enter.
+ Type `vim config.ini` in the command prompt and hit enter.
  click `i` to enter insert mode.
 Make sure to keep all the "".
  edit the config as follows.